myrimur/tsucor/readme.md

-Works only with Clang :)
+Now works with both GCC and Clang :)